 - Add an end date (Keep in mind - Mini Goals are shorter and should be completed prior to the overall team/group goal)

 - Add a message to add extra motivation

-- Select Create mini goal
+- Select Create a mini goal

 - Once created, a Pathlight message will be created with the mini goal details and the assignee will be notified.

 Note: Mini goals are unable to be edited, so once they are set, you can only delete the mini goal.
-To delete a mini goal simply navigate to the Mini Goals tab of the dashboard, click on the three dots located next to the goal you wish to delete, and select Delete.
+To delete a Mini Goal simply navigate to the Mini Goals tab of the dashboard, click on the three dots located next to the goal you wish to delete, and select Delete.
 You can then create the mini goal with your necessary updates.

 Contests are also found within the Mini Goals view.
 A contest helps rally a team’s performance around a metric through friendly competition.
 Team leaders can create a contest for any frontline team by defining a metric and deadline.

 - Add a message to rally the team